dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 title: Changing my Registrar
 ---

+I decided to change my registrar and DNS service.
+Here's why...

+## Background

+First, some 'domain' terms.
 Domain Registrars are where the DNS main record is stored.
 This record points to the Domain Nameserver that handles routing.
 The registrar is the goto guy for determining what nameserver a domain uses.

 DNS handles A and CNAME thingies.
 For example, my DNS managers has an A record for *dangduc.com* pointing to *dangduc.github.com*, and a CNAME record for subdomain *www* pointing to the same.
 I could've easily set a CNAME for the subdomain *blog* instead of *www*: